ekskog/hbvu_attic_lab/how-to-build/instructions/flatcar.md

   Flatcar Container Linux stable 3374.2.5 is installed on /dev/sda
 ```

-Reboot, and when ready connect to the VM using ssh from the dev machine from which You used the public key on the ign file.
+5. Reboot, and when done connect to the VM using ssh from the dev machine from which You used the public key on the ign file.

+## Configure for usability

 The newly created VM will have a sudo user called core and the hostname will be localhost.
-You can fix that by adding further config to the ingintion json, or manually like:
+You can fix that by adding further config to the ignition json, or manually as below:

 1. Create a new user:

 ```bash